<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 Houses built after 1990 should have a water meter, but older properties could also have one installed.
 The supplier will ask for an initial reading to monitor your usage.
 Regardless of whether you have a meter or not, you’ll get unlimited water if you opt for a bills package from One Utility Bill.

-Learn how to set up water bills, read water meters, and more in our comprehensive step-by-step guide.
+Check out our guide to learn how to set up water bills, read water meters, and more.

 👉 Register for Council Tax

-Council tax is calculated based on a number of factors, including the location and size of your property.
+Council tax is calculated based on a few factors, including the location and size of your property.
 Students and single occupants are entitled to exemptions or discounts.

 🛜 Install and activate broadband

 Find out which suppliers cover your new property with this handy availability checker from OfCom.
-Browse deals and contact your chosen provider to book an installation date.
-Get exclusive broadband deals and easier finances with a bills package from One Utility Bill.
+Browse broadband deals and contact your chosen provider to book an installation date.

 📺 Set up a TV Licence

-As you read above, it’s essential to purchase a TV Licence if you intend to watch any live TV, even via a streaming service, and/or content on BBC iPlayer.
-If you do need one, it’s worth setting it up as soon as possible to avoid fines.
+You need a TV License if you watch any live TV, even via a streaming service, and/or content on BBC iPlayer.
+If you do need one, it’s worth setting it up as soon as possible to avoid fines, and you can always add it to your bills package

 Why consider switching utility suppliers?

-For gas, electric, and broadband, you’ll be faced with dozens of different contracts and tariffs.
+For gas, electric, and broadband, you’ll be faced with tons of options for contracts and tariffs.

-You could choose to stay with the property’s current supplier, but it’s always a good idea to contact them about a better deal to avoid deemed rates.
+You could choose to stay with the current supplier at your new place, but you'll still need to get in touch with them to avoid expensive deemed rates.

-Here are a few final things to consider during your move:
+Here are a few final things to think about during your move:

-Check the tenancy agreement: This important document will clearly outline who pays for which utility in your new home.
+Check the tenancy agreement: This will outline who pays for what in your new home, as well as any restrictions when it comes to utilities.

 Record all meter readings: Take clear photos of each meter to timestamp the readings.
 Share these with both your landlord and the utility supplier to make sure your bills are accurate.